Karen Beck is a freelance writer, friend, and aficionado of science fiction and dystopian books and television. You can Follow @Karenofnine on Twitter

 Quick fandom litmus test: is this just a box?
 Or a shining celebration of quirky adventure and moral intellectualism?

 If the former, you’re probably new to Who–Doctor Who, that is, the 54-year-old British science fiction show.
-If the latter, you might be a died-in-the-long-scarf “Whovian” who has cookie jars and salt shakers in the shape of that box (the TARDIS, or “Time and Relative Space in Space,” of course.)
+If the latter, you might be a dyed-in-the-long-scarf “Whovian” who has cookie jars and salt shakers in the shape of that box (the TARDIS, or “Time and Relative Dimension in Space,” of course.)

 But rookie or fangirl, you’ll most likely agree that these days joining in on the beloved time-traveling alien’s adventures shouldn’t involve a service so Earthbound as cable.

 Season 11 of Doctor Who kicks off on October 7th when new Doctor Jodie Whittaker (the first woman!) appears for the first time.

 To catch the latest in space and time, you’ll need BBC America.
 The most affordable way to watch is using a free trial from Philo.
 However, the channel is available via the online streaming services like FuboTV, Sling TV, and others.
 Check out our review on How to Watch BBC America Online for more details.
 You can also purchase individual episodes or the latest season through Itunes or Amazon Video.

 Where to Watch Past Seasons of New Who Online

 As Whovians deal with their withdrawal, fidgeting with their cosplay bow ties and fezzes, delving into the show’s storied past seems inevitable.
 Newbies might also find it a good time to check out the show and catch up.